Azasakhe/Netflix/FAQ-(Errors).md

 There are several reasons because this problem is presented, the known cases are:

+- Due to new Netflix anti-bot protection<br/>
+For more info read [Login with Authentication key](https://github.com/CastagnaIT/plugin.video.netflix/wiki/Login-with-Authentication-key) page

-- Netflix automatically reset your password for suspicious activity (notice by e-mail)
-- You have changed the password while Kodi was still running
+- Netflix has automatically reset your password for suspicious activity (notice by e-mail), or you have changed the password while Kodi was still running<br/>

-The only solutions is:
+You can try solve with these steps:
-1) Try to change your password
+1) Try to change your password (again or try skip this step)
 2) Reboot Kodi
-3) Open Netflix add-on, should be asked to enter the new credentials (if no credential are asked try to open add-on settings and Logout)
+3) Open Netflix add-on, should be asked to enter the new credentials, if no credential are asked open add-on settings and Logout

-You can find other info on the page: [[My credentials are safe?]]
+- Your e-mail address contains a plus sign example `name+surname@dom.com`<br/>

-NOTE: It is known that e-mail addresses containing the plus sign like `name+surname@dom.com` cause "incorrect password" errors.
+This is a known problem, this e-mail addresses will always cause "incorrect password" errors.<br/>
-In this case the only solutions are: Change account e-mail, or try use the phone number as login.
+The only solutions are: Change account e-mail, or try insert the phone number instead of the e-mail to login.

 ### This title is not available to watch instantly